toubhie/birthday-discount-service/README.md

 ## API Documentation

-You can access the API documentation by clicking [here](http://localhost:3000/api) after starting the application.
+You can access the Swagger API documentation by typing [http://localhost:3000/api](http://localhost:3000/api) in the browser after starting the application.

 ## Contributing